Geographic Information Systems (GIS)

 Enhance Your Degree With A Geographic Information Systems Certificate

-A geographic information system (GIS) is a key piece of technology that allows us to manage and analyze spatial data.
-These systems are what make location tracking, digital maps and weather tracking possible.
+A Geographic Information System (GIS) is a key piece of technology that allows us to manage and analyze spatial data.
+These systems are what make location tracking, digital maps and spatial data visualization possible.

-In the GIS certificate program, students learn how to make maps, build and analyze complex spatial networks and combine spatial data layers to answer geographic questions in science, engineering, business and the humanities.
-A GIS certificate is an excellent addition to any computing, engineering or geography degree.
+In the GIS certificate program, students learn how to make maps, build and analyze complex spatial patterns and combine spatial data layers to answer geographic questions in science, engineering, agriculture, business and the humanities.
+A GIS certificate is an excellent addition to any degree.

 About the Geographic Information Systems Certificate